-With the "user guide" part of this GitBook we tried to show you step-by-step how to build and configure your drone.
+In the "user guide" part of this GitBook we showed you step-by-step how to build and configure your drone.
 However, now it's your turn.
 You have to pick your own tools and make your own plans for what comes next.
 This "developer guide" will not be a step-by-step tutorial for writing your own software for your drone, but it should still give you some idea of where to start.
 We aim to provide you with all the resources that you need to start learning about the PX4 software architecture and how to extend it.

 Remember that you can always ask questions on the PX4 Discuss forums and the PX4 Slack and the PX4 GitHub.
 Also don't forget about the PX4 User Guide and the PX4 Developer Guide, they should be the first place to look for further information.

 Developing new features for your HoverGames drone can be done in different ways.
 It is possible to add new modules directly into the PX4 Autopilot software.
 You can also send commands to PX4 Autopilot from a companion computer.
 These options will be discussed below.
 You can also keep it simple and run your software on a separate microcontroller (or processor) that does not communicate with the FMU, but keep in mind that this limits the usefulness of your project.

 Ultimately, you are free to do whatever you want, as long as you stay within the requirements of the challenge.
 You can combine different approaches for developing your application, or come up with your own approach to realize new functionality on the drone.
 Be creative.